USA

 Max. presser foot height

-Distance from the working surface to the foot in the uppermost position.
-Must be taken into account when working with thick fabrics.
+It is the distance from the work surface to the presser foot in the highest position.
+It must be taken into account when working with thick fabrics.

 Features